madushag/mmm-extensions/README.md

 ## Installation

-1. You will need to install the Tampermonkey extension for your browser to use these tweaks.
+1. You will need to install the Tampermonkey extension for your browser to use these extensions.
 Install the Tampermonkey extension from the [Tampermonkey](https://www.tampermonkey.net/) website.
 2. [Enable Developer](https://www.tampermonkey.net/faq.php?locale=en#Q209) mode for this extension to work with user scripts.
-3. Now [click here](https://github.com/madushag/mmm-tweaks/raw/refs/heads/main/MMMtweaks.user.js) to install the latest version of the MMM Tweaks script.
+3. Now [click here](https://github.com/madushag/mmm-extensions/raw/refs/heads/main/mmm-exts.user.js) to install the latest version of the MMM Extensions script.
-4. Once installed, refresh your browser on the Monarch Money website, navigate to the Settings page and configure the tweaks to your liking.
+4. Once installed, refresh your browser on the Monarch Money website, navigate to the Settings page and configure the settings to your liking.

 ![alt text](image-2.png)
 ![alt text](image-3.png)